openvinotoolkit/openvino/docs/articles_en/learn-openvino/large-language-models/ov-api-vs-optimum.rst

 than Python-based runtimes; includes a Python API for rapid development, with the option for further optimization in C++.

-●	Provides **compression and precision management** with techniques such as 8-bit and 4-bit weight compression, including embedding layers, and storage format reduction.
+●	Provides **compression and precision techniques** such as 8-bit and 4-bit weight compression, including embedding layers, and storage format reduction.
 This includes fp16 precision for non-compressed models and int8/int4 for compressed models, like GPTQ models from Hugging Face.

 ●	Supports a **wide range of deep learning models and architectures** including text, image, and audio generative models like Llama 2, MPT, OPT, Stable Diffusion, Stable Diffusion XL.